 The 80/20 rule

 Kevin agrees that vendors have a unique opportunity to learn a crucial skill for life—how to deal with objections.
-According to his 80/20 rule, it is possible to deduct how eighty percent of sales-driven conversations will go.
+According to his 80/20 rule, it is possible to deduce how eighty percent of sales-driven conversations will go.
 By analyzing the most common objections, it is possible to maneuver most interactions in favor of the offering party.

 “You know 80% of the reasons why people won’t buy from you.
 80% of the calls will go the same way.
 That 20% might catch you off guard, sure, but it is impossible to script everything.
 You may very well script what you can.” —Kevin “KD” Dorsey

 KD’s popular 8 Mile Method originated from dissecting the final rap battle scene in 8 Mile, the 2002 film starring Eminem.
-His method is specifically designed to help SDRs refine their messaging every time they come across a regular sales objection.
+His method is specifically designed to help SDRs refine their sales messaging every time they come across a regular sales objection.

 “No one in that crowd wants to like Eminem, just like no prospect wants to talk to the salesperson.
 They’re inherently against us, but Eminem teaches us how we can still win them over.” —Kevin “KD” Dorsey